jasonhand/twitch/ep05/README.md

 >IMPORTANT: Make sure the URL you paste after `git clone` includes the `.git` extension.

 ## Git Commands Used In This Tutorial

+There are many things you can do with `git`.
+However, to create, initialize, and synchronize a repository only requires a few commands.
+The following commands are used in this tutorial.

 Add file(s) to a collection that will be pushed to the GitHub repository.